ETIMC/Report/typst/sections/Sprint 1.typ

 Further observations included the importance of tactile feedback and visual indicators such as LEDs.
 A layout revision was recommended to better support left-handed users, ensuring potentiometer interaction would not obscure the screen.
 Additional suggestions included the inclusion of a power switch and the use of neutral colors for the device casing.

 /*
 // GAMMEL

+// == Davids notes
+// - Circuitpython made integrating with many devices easy
+//   - Limited Pico to using only one core, which created concerns regarding multitasking
+// - Wifi problems with CYW43 chip
+//   - Cleanup function was made to resolve this.
+Didn't resolve anything lol
+//   - Ended up being caused by the soft reboots.
+Hard reboots solved the problem
+// - I.fh.t.
+Mohis test, skulle padsne være mere som garageband?
+// - Asyncio
+//   - Easy to implement
+//   - Difficult to add error handling
+// - Latency, når wifi enhed forbindes
+// - LED's were setup in different functions.
+Would be refactored later
+// - Problems with device sometimes not recieving MIDI clock signal
+// - MIDI and LED put into their own classes and files

+// == Rebekka's notes
+// - NFC
+//   - Implementet with library from https://github.com/domdfcoding/circuitpython-mfrc522
+//     - Difficult to get working
+//     - Not much "reel" documentation
+//       - Most libraries have (already) been "translated" from micropython
+//   - Working
+//     - With card labels
+//     - With 2 LEDs for either detected card(1 LED lighted up) or no card (no light in LEDs)

+// == Jamie's notes
+// - Adafruit DisplayIO
+//   - Example class for the specific display (ST7789)
+// - The schematic was difficult to read, which led to difficulties finding out which pins were necessary.
+// - No datasheet making it difficult to figure out what the screen can do, or how to set it up.

 == Overview
 For this sprint, the team began by thoroughly outlining and planning the product, which would consist of at least two separate hardware devices working together.